 Indonesian diplomats have said the activities would not only qualify as security breaches, but also as a serious violation of diplomatic norms and ethics.

-The uproar over U.S. spying follows previous criticism from China, Russia and India that the United States has too much control over infrastructure in the cyber sphere.
+The uproar over U.S. spying follows previous criticism from China, Russia and India that the United States has too much control over the infrastructure of cyberspace.